mqhaji/VTHacks/README.md

 We built Spectrabot so that employers could ensure their job listings are inclusive and appealing to a diverse pool of candidates.

 ### _What problem does it solve?_
-Spectrabot hopes to improve the lack of workforce diversity in the technology sector of the U.S. by making inclusivity more accessible.
+Spectrabot hopes to improve the diversity in the U.S. by increasing accessibility to inclusivity.

 ### _What makes a job listing inclusive?_
 | Inclusive | Non-Inclusive |